Planning-nl/vue3-i18n/README.md

 You can can use `keyof typeof translations["_raw"]` to get to the 'real' keys.

-### i18n for generic components
+### i18n for libraries

-This lightweight module is perfect for providing i18n in generic component modules.
+This lightweight module is also intended for providing i18n in Vue3 libraries and generic components.

-Define your translations in a seperate file and export it as part of your module.
+You should define your translations in a seperate file and export it as part of your module.
 Then import the translations into your component(s) and use them where you need them.
 Add translations for the locales that you wish to ship with your module.

 Add a `peerDependency` and `devDependency` towards `@planning/vue3-i18n` to ensure that module is installed (only once).